Your cookie preferences

 Skip to main content

-This page includes relevant private rental statistics for 2023, such as demographic stats, the regions with the most private rental homes, and the average UK rent per month.
+This page includes relevant private rental market statistics for 2024, such as demographic stats, the regions with the most private rental homes, and the average UK rent per month.

 Share this guide